Laos mourns methanol poisoning death of tourists – DW – 11/23/2024

 The Laos government statement expressed "importance and attention to the safety of domestic and foreign tourists" and said it has launched an investigation into the incidents and aims to "bring the perpetrators to justice in accordance with the law."

-Authorities have detained the Vietnamese manager of the Nana Backpackers Hostel, where the tourists were staying, for questioning, but no charges have been filed.
+Authorities have detained the Vietnamese manager of the Nana Backpacker Hostel, where the tourists were staying, for questioning, but no charges have been filed.

 Life returning to normal amid international warnings